Prepare for FY1 Guide by Specialty

 What are your top tips on how to prepare?

-• Keep in mind there are some medications that are contraindicated during pregnancy and breastfeeding
+• Keep in mind some medications are contraindicated during pregnancy and breastfeeding

 • You might be a bit overwhelmed at first but take it one step at a time, you will be well supported by your consultants, registrars and midwives